-We respectfully request that this Court order the disclosure of all processing applications that impact or purport to change the settlement benefit criteria.
-Until this issue is resolved, we further request that the Court enter an Order to toll the deadlines to cure deficiencies for any claimant whose claim was found deficient based on criteria that they were not informed about.
+We respectfully request this Court 1) Order the disclosure of all processing applications that impact or purport to change the settlement benefit criteria.
+Until this issue is resolved, we further request that the Court enter an 2) Order tolling the deadline to cure deficiencies for any claimants whose claims are found deficient based on criteria that they were not informed about, 3) Order requiring disclosure of any and all lists of qualified medical doctors or in the alternative, a list of doctors not qualified, 4) Order allowing an additional 6 (six) month extension past the date to cure all past and all future deficiencies, and 5) Order allowing those Plaintiffs listed on the Deficient Claimants' List to be put on Administrative "Hold" and/or an additional 6 (six) months extension past the date to cure.